adammichaelwood/adammichaelwood.github.io/_posts/2014-02-24-liberty-is-a-diy-project.md

 ---
 layout: essay
-title: Book Review: Liberty is a Do-it-yourself Project, by Jeffrey Tucker
+title: Book Review - Liberty is a Do-it-yourself Project, by Jeffrey Tucker
 author: Adam Michael Wood
 description: This book is amazing and everybody should read it.
 ---